Wagging tails and walking boots

 Dreaming of a dog-friendly break to Scotland?
 Loch Lomond and The Trossachs National Park offers a wild, wonderful backdrop for holidays with your four-legged friend.
 Think forest trails, mountain climbs, peaceful lochside strolls and pup-friendly pubs where everyone feels welcome.

-Our collection of dog-friendly cottages near Loch Lomond includes everything from waterfront retreats and cosy bothies to spacious farmhouses with enclosed gardens.
-Whether you're after luxury, rustic charm or something in between, we've got the perfect place to call home after a long day outdoors.
+Our collection of self-catering dog-friendly holiday cottages near Loch Lomond includes everything from luxury waterfront lodges and cosy bothies to spacious farmhouses with enclosed gardens.
+Whether you're after somewhere for the weekend or a holiday home for the week, there are places to stay with dogs to suit the whole family.

 Why choose a dog-friendly holiday in Loch Lomond?